dado-offbrand/Cybork/README.md

 # About Cybork

-Cybork, the dog that dogs..
-Kinda.
-A robotic quadruped featuring the cybergear_m5 library by project-sternbergia.
-Currently Cybork is 2/3 of a leg.
+Cybork, the dog that will never be complete.

+Using Moteus C1 and Xaomi Cybergears slammed together, with an additional AS5048B encoder on the outputs, this Quadruped will be an 8DOF guy that is quite small.